 The Pavilion is a separate building with spectacular river and garden views.
 Reception is in The Pavilion, and Dinner and Breakfasts are usually served here.

 The Pavilion is the centre of activity at Woodbridge while The Mansion is the guests’ domain, calm, serene and very private.

 The Pavilion and all Rooms and Suites have lovely river views.
-Perched on the banks of the beautiful Derwent River, Woodbridge was named after the first (wooden) bridge to cross the Derwent in 1834, and the remains of three bridgeheads adjoin The Pavilion, with the modern bridge on the farther side providing a wonderful facility for photographing Woodbridge and the beautiful river.
+Perched on the banks of the beautiful Derwent River, Woodbridge was named after the first (wooden) bridge to cross the Derwent in 1834, and the remains of three bridgeheads adjoin The Pavilion, with the modern bridge on the farther side of the building providing a wonderful facility for photographing Woodbridge and the beautiful river.